Zen and the Art of Collaboration

 In which a student learns about the most powerful force in human nature.

-“It is true, Master,” said the Student.
-“We just tried ‘The Nine Whys’ in our company, and it was quite disappointing.”
+“It is true, Master,” said the student.
+“We just tried ‘The Nine Whys’ in our company, and it was so disappointing.”

 “Ah, the new method for finding common purpose.
 Did it not work?”